Clay246/Animations/README.md

 - matplotlib and NumPy must be installed.
 - Interval in FuncAnimation must match interval used by mplanimations; default is 20, but it can be changed by changing "mplanimations.transitions.interval".
 - An object oriented approach must be used.
-For example, the axes should be created as "fig, ax = plt.subplots()".
+For example, the axes should be created as `fig, ax = plt.subplots()`.

 ## FUNCTIONS: